Young Vets Disinterested In Working With Farm Animals

 In an article published by the Telegraph, the outlet stated that graduates were prioritizing ‘profitable’ household pets, shying away from ‘dangerous’ procedures such as bull castrations and caesareans.
 This issue is being exacerbated by veterinary shortages across the nation.

 ‘Standing with your hand up a cow’s backside at four o’clock in the morning is probably less enjoyable than dealing with a cat who has a fever.’ said Adam Duguid, owner of Lincolnshire’s biggest dairy farm.

 ‘There are fewer and fewer [vets] dealing with large livestock because it just isn’t as profitable as charging ridiculous fortunes to do domestic animals.
 A lot of practices now are owned by private equity firms in the city, and that’s why they have all jacked their prices up.
 Veterinary prices have got stupid.’

-Gareth Wyn Jones, the owner of a 350-year old farm in North Wales was also quoted, saying:
+Gareth Wyn Jones, an owner of a 350-year old farm in North Wales also said:

 ‘It is going to be difficult to get more big animal vets when they can have somebody coming in the morning to look at a cat or a budgie and make 200 quid in half an hour rather than traveling out to a farm to do a cesarean on a big cow or castrate a bull, which can be quite a dangerous job.’

 To read the full article, click here.